hse09021/hse09021/README.md

    ✔ **`Participated in K-Startup 2021 U300 Competition.`**
    >

-   🏅 **`President of Korea Association of Industry, Academy and Research Institute Award [4th Place] in 2021 Venture Start-up Competition from Seoul National University of Science and Technology.`**
+   🏅 **`President of Korea Association of University, Research Institute and Industry Award [4th Place] in 2021 Venture Start-up Competition from Seoul National University of Science and Technology.`**
    >

    ✔ **`Selected in 10th Startup Campus Town Entry Competition from Korea University.`**